A quick introduction to Additive Manufacturing

 In PBF technology, support structures are required for numerous reasons.
 They are placed below overhangs of parts to allow for a build-up of material on consecutive manufacturing layers.
 Since powder acts as a heat insulator, supports are needed to dissipate the heat from the exposed area and avoid balling of molten material.
 Part overhangs with an angle below 45° with respect to the building platform have to be supported.
 The exact angle might differ depending on the material and process parameters.

-In LB-PBF the powder bed does not possess a mechanically stabilizing property, therefore support structures fix the part to the building platform to avoid undesired part movement during coating process with new powder.
+In L-PBF the powder bed does not possess a mechanically stabilizing property, therefore support structures fix the part to the building platform to avoid undesired part movement during coating process with new powder.
 Furthermore, the support structures have to counteract heat-induced residual stresses and prevent deformation of a part.
 Similar to other welding processes, residual stresses are formed during the material fusion and solidification.
 For some parts it may be beneficial to use solid structures that withstand the load from residual stresses or place the parts directly onto the building platform.

 Thin and easy to remove support structure.